Quarter (United States coin): America the Beautiful and Washington Crossing the Delaware (2010–2021)

-2021: Return of the original obverse, new legislation

 Following the conclusion of the America the Beautiful quarter series in 2021, Treasury Secretary Steven Mnuchin had the option of ordering a second round of 56 quarters, but did not do so by the end of 2018 as required in the 2008 legislation.
 The quarter's design for 2021 therefore reverted to Flanagan's original obverse design, paired with a new reverse rendition of Washington crossing the Delaware River on the night of December 25, 1776.

 In October 2019, the Citizens Coinage Advisory Committee (CCAC) met to consider designs, with the final choice made by Mnuchin.
 On December 25, 2020, the Mint announced the successful design, by Benjamin Sowards as sculpted by Michael Gaudioso.
 This quarter was released into circulation on April 5, 2021, and was minted until the end of 2021.

+American Women (2022–2025)

-The Circulating Collectible Coin Redesign Act of 2020 established three new series of quarters for the next decade.
-From 2022 to 2025, the Mint may produce up to five coins each year featuring prominent American women, with a new obverse design of Washington.
-In 2026, there will be up to five designs representing the United States Semiquincentennial.
-From 2027 to 2030, the Mint may produce up to five coins each year featuring youth sports.
-The obverse will also be redesigned in 2027, and even after 2030 is still to depict Washington.
+The Circulating Collectible Coin Redesign Act of 2020 established three new series of quarters for the next decade featuring prominent American women, designs celebrating the United States Semiquincentennial, and featuring youth sports.
+The obverse will be redesigned in 2027, and after 2030 will continue to depict Washington.

-American Women Quarters

-The American Women Quarters Program will issue up to five new reverse designs each year from 2022 to 2025 featuring the accomplishments and contributions made in various fields by women to American history and development.
+The American Women Quarters program featured five reverse designs each year, from 2022 to 2025, celebrating the accomplishments and contributions made in various fields by women to American history.
+The program commemorated the centennial of the Nineteenth Amendment to the United States Constitution.
 The obverse features Laura Gardin Fraser's portrait of George Washington originally intended for the first Washington quarter in 1932.

+Semiquincentennial (2026)

+As part of the United States Semiquincentennial, the country's 250th anniversary, five new quarter designs are being issued only in 2026.
+These celebrate the Mayflower Compact, the American Revolutionary War, the United States Declaration of Independence, the Constitution of the United States, and the Gettysburg Address.

 Collecting silver Washington quarters

-The "silver series" of Washington quarters spans from 1932 to 1964; during many years in the series it will appear that certain mints did not mint Washington quarters for that year.
-No known examples of quarters were made in 1933, San Francisco abstained in 1934 and 1949, and stopped after 1955, until it resumed in 1968 by way of making proofs.
+The "silver series" of Washington quarters spans from 1932 to 1964.
+Certain mints did not mint Washington quarters in some years.
+No known examples of quarters were made in 1933.
+San Francisco abstained in 1934 and 1949, and stopped after 1955, until it resumed in 1968 by way of making proofs.
 Denver did not make quarters in 1938.

-Proof examples from 1936 to 1942 and 1950 to 1967 were struck at the Philadelphia Mint; in 1968, proof production was shifted to the San Francisco Mint.
+Proof examples from 1936 to 1942 and 1950 to 1967 were struck at the Philadelphia Mint.
+In 1968, proof production was shifted to the San Francisco Mint.
 The current rarities for the Washington quarter "silver series" are:

 Branch mintmarks are D = Denver, S = San Francisco.
 Coins without mintmarks were all made at the main Mint in Philadelphia.
 This listing is for business strikes, not proofs: